 This is a spot for artists and records that can be found streaming, but are kind of in the ‘minor artist’ or ‘for the curious’ more than anything.
-Basically, they were one-or-two song wonders that have more than that streaming, but didn’t have the depth for a sustained album review, or are for those who have a career that is limited in appeal in this day and age.
+Basically, they were groups with brief careers or one-song wonders that isn’t really worth the trouble for a sustained album review, or are for those who have a career that is limited in appeal in this day and age.
+Also, this list does have reviewed bands with an album that are just out of step with their career.
 Check out at your leisure.

 The 101’ers – Elgin Avenue Breakdown – Historically important as it was the group Joe Strummer left to form the Clash (after seeing the Sex Pistols at a gig).
 Strummer’s energy is apparent, but the songs and music are kind of warmed over Dr. Feelgood, really, and no one’s as good as Wilko Johnson on guitar in this band.
 Clash super-fans may like it.

 Aardvark – Aardvark – In the prog era, sometimes bands tried to do too much.
 Aardvark is a prime example.
 They’re competent, but tried to throw in several sinks into the album (kitchen, bathroom, shop) and it didn’t cohere.

 Gregory Abbott – Shake You Down – If you want eight songs that all sound alike, with all of those 80’s keyboards and drums in the fore, then this is for you.

 Ace – Five-a-Side – “How Long” made Paul Carrack’s name, so much that they probably think that it’s a Paul Carrack tune, and not Ace (much like “Tempted” by Squeeze).
 The rest of it is rather generic smooth rock that wouldn’t hurt a fly, but won’t leave an impession, either.